eltociear/developer.gov.sg/collections/_products/categories/infrastructure-and-hosting/government-on-commercial-cloud-plus/overview.md

 ### What's Next

-GCC+ is launching in 2023 for onboarding by government agencies.
+GCC+ will be available in 2023 for onboarding by government agencies.

 Agencies should adopt the lift-and-shift approach to ensure timely migration from GPC to GCC+.
 Lift-and-shift refers to keeping the agency systems broadly intact, and rehosting the systems in the GCC+ environment.
 Such lifted-and-shifted systems should be refactored or redeveloped subsequently, to optimise them to run better on GCC+.